 Then simply unzip the archive to the root directory of your MinGW-w64

-You usually need to have WinUSB.sys (or libusbK.sys) driver installed
+For all the others you usually need to have WinUSB.sys (or

-for a USB-based adapter.
-Some vendor software (e.g. for ST-LINKv2)
+libusbK.sys) driver installed.
+Some vendor software (e.g. for

-does it on its own.
-For the other cases the easiest way to assign
+ST-LINKv2) does it on its own.
+For the other cases the easiest way to